Ghostmonday/FightSFTickets/FightSFTickets_Starter_Kit/README.md

 **Status**: 🚀 **PRODUCTION READY - DEPLOYED TO HETZNER CLOUD** | **Version**: 1.0.0 | **Last Updated**: 2025-01-09

+**🤖 AI Assistant Note**: For AI assistants working on this project, please read `AI_START_HERE.md` first - it contains the complete consolidated project context and serves as the single source of truth.

 ## 🎉 Project Overview

 FightSFTickets.com is a complete, production-ready SaaS application that automates San Francisco parking ticket appeals via physical mail.
 The system provides an end-to-end solution for users to submit evidence, record their story, receive AI-drafted appeal letters, and have them professionally printed and mailed via Lob API.